Frequently Asked Questions

 International Students

-International students will need to complete the prerequisites at a University level first.
-Our entrance requirements are found on our website here.
-You must meet the English Language Proficiency and Spoken English Proficiency requirements.
-These prerequisites can be taken at any University.
+Like domestic applicants, international students need to complete the required pre-pharmacy coursework and also meet the English Language Proficiency and Spoken English Proficiency requirements.
+These prerequisites can be taken at any university.

 As part of the process in applying to ACP, internationally educated pharmacists are required to complete our Certificate to Canadian Pharmacy Practice (CCPP) program.